Online vs. In-Person Bass Lessons: What's Different?

 Audio setup

-This is the big one, and it's worth being straight about: you can't just open a laptop, plug in a bass, and expect it to sound good.
+This is the big one.
+You cannot just open a laptop, plug in a bass, and expect it to sound good.
 Zoom's default audio processing is built for meetings.
 It strips out low frequencies and squashes dynamics, which makes a bass sound thin and distant.
-It also has no good way to prevent echo when you're routing both your voice and your instrument.
+It also has no good way to prevent echo when you are routing both your voice and your instrument.

-The fix is a small USB mixer.
+You fix that with a small USB mixer.
 I recommend the Rockville RockMix 4 ($60) or the ART USB Mix 4 ($140) as a tested alternative.
-Both have a Record Source switch with an INPUT MIX setting — this is the critical feature.
-INPUT MIX sends your voice, your bass, and your backing tracks to Zoom, but it does not send Zoom's audio back.
-That's what prevents the echo your teacher would otherwise hear on every word they said.
+Both have a Record Source switch with an INPUT MIX setting, and that setting is the whole reason I recommend these two mixers.
+INPUT MIX sends your voice, your bass, and your backing tracks to Zoom, but it does not send Zoom's audio back, which is what prevents the echo your teacher would otherwise hear on every word they said.

-The second half of the fix is enabling Original Sound for Musicians inside Zoom.
-That turns off the noise suppression and preserves your actual bass tone — the low end, the dynamics, the sound of your hands on the strings.
-Once both pieces are in place, what I hear on my end is very close to what you hear in the room.
+The other half is turning on Original Sound for Musicians in Zoom.
+That turns off the noise suppression and preserves your actual bass tone (the low end, the dynamics, the sound of your hands on the strings).
+Once both pieces are in place, what I hear on my end is very close to what you hear in the room, and it really works!!

 I lay out the full setup, including alternatives, on the Zoom setup guide.